Updated October 2025

 - Some questions, like those for tax law and solicitors’ accounts, will require you to do calculations.
 Be prepared to spend some extra time on these questions and don’t rush.
 Having said this, try not to worry too much if the number(s) you get don’t match any of the answers (this happened to me).
 Pick the answer closest to your calculations and move on.
 You can come back to the problem again if there’s time at the end.

-Additional SQE1 Resources
+SQE1 Strategies: Additional Resources

 - Finally, I’ve also written about all the places you can find practice MCQs.
-Check out these 2 posts –> SQE1: Sample Questions & Mock Exams (for Free) and SQE1: Sample Questions & Mock Exams (Options for Purchase).
+Check out these 2 posts –>

 _ _ _